dillydilly/docker_fail2ban/README.md

 $ git clone https://github.com/dillydilly/docker_fail2ban.git
 $ cd docker_fail2ban
 ```
-Copy your filters in filter.d folder, your actions in action.d and your jail.local in the current folder.
+Copy your filters in filter.d folder, your actions in action.d and your jail.conf in the current folder.

 Then build your image
 ```
 $ docker build -t your_custom_fail2ban .
 ```

-When your image is ready, run it:
+Run it:
 ```
 $ docker run -d -it \
 -v /var/log:/var/log \